minoobeyzavi/Twinkle/README.md

 ## Motivation

-Having the recent similar tweets available to the author would significantly enhance the user experience on twitter by creating a perspective of how connected we are; encouraging creativity and expressivity, enriching communications and conversations and lead to much more exciting interactions on Twitter.
+Having the most similar tweets available to the author would significantly enhance the user experience on twitter by creating a perspective of how connected we are; encouraging creativity and expressivity, enriching communications and conversations and lead to much more exciting interactions on Twitter.
 Trending Hashtags are consciously determined per tweet, usually offering creative variations or alternatives for the actual context of the tweet, sometimes even ironically unrelated phrases to express sarcasm;
 (hash)tags are secondary in importance as opposed to the tweet itself.
 Therefore, similarity of tweets is the more clear window into the flow of topics and use of language, and quickly result in growth of interaction.

-### Challenge
+## Challenge

 The application has to process billions of tweets to find the most similar recommendations for any given new tweet as it is being typed.
 In order to implement this feature in real-time we must create a solution to significantly lower the computation run-time.